S2-group/NAPPA/Prefetching-Library/README.md

 ### Implementing a custom prefetching strategy

+All prefetching strategies are implemented at [android_prefetching_lib/src/main/java/nl/vu/cs/s2group/prefetch](android_prefetching_lib/src/main/java/nl/vu/cs/s2group/prefetch).

 ### Create a new build

 To create a new build with the modifications implemneted in the library, click on `Build > Make Project`.
-Android Studio places new builds in the directory [android_prefetching_lib/build/outputs/aar/](android_prefetching_lib/build/outputs/aar/).
+Android Studio places new builds in the directory [android_prefetching_lib/build/outputs/aar/](android_prefetching_lib/build/outputs/aar).